Please make an appointment for bootfitting.

 Free shipping

 The Leopard is a lightweight, aluminum crampon with a unique linkage Petzl calls Cord Tech.
-By eliminating the metal linking bar that is traditionally used between the toe and heel of the crampon the weight, and especially the bulk, of the crampon are greatly reduced.
+By eliminating the metal linking bar traditionally used between the toe and heel of the crampon, the weight and the bulk, of the crampon are greatly reduced.
 These are the crampons you forget are in your pack and won't hesitate to have with you just in case.
 Much easier to put on than other foldable race-style crampons, the Petzl Leopard can be used in races or light-n-fast ski mountaineering where you may need to put them on in dicey situations.

 • 10-point design is optimized for glacier and snow travel.